 The diverse neighborhood of Adams Morgan is centered at the intersection of Columbia Road and 18th Street, an independent streak a mile long full of restaurants, bars, shopping and more.
 The area might be less than 5 square miles, but there’s a lot for you to explore.

-Spend a day full of good vibes and views in the neighborhood with Victor Albisu of Del Campo.
+Spend a day full of good vibes and views in the neighborhood with Victor Albisu.
 Stoke your appetite and tune in to this Chefs Dish DC foodie adventure as Albisu digs in to delicious breads at the Michelin-starred Tail Up Goat, savors sushi at Perry's and bolts down brats at Roofers Union.

 Head to Idle Time Books to pick up a good read.
 The store has been in operation since 1981 and has over 50,000 quality used, recent and out-of-print books, as well as greeting cards, newspapers, records and CDs.
 Yes, CDs.

 Start your day off in this eclectic DC neighborhood by grabbing a seat in any of the mismatched chairs that dot Tryst coffeehouse.
 The highlights of this large, laid-back cafe include animal crackers with every coffee drink and patio seating perfect for people-watching along eclectic 18th Street.

 If you like Paper Source, Urban Dwell might just be your new favorite find.
 Located on Columbia Road, Urban Dwell offers “elements for home and self.”
 Think handpicked merchandise including home decor, women’s and men’s accessories, kitchen and bath products, and baby gifts.
 We call the eclectic store a treasure trove.
 And forget cookie-cutter clothing at Meeps.
 This store has been a go-to shop for vintage clothing since 1992, housing casual vintage from the 1960s onwards as well as an extensive costume selection.